xxmmxx/CSMarkDesktop/docs/english/UpcomingVersions.md

 ## Upcoming Versions
 This document contains a list of upcoming releases of CSMark Desktop.

-## 0.32.9
-* Move to Apache 2.0 License
-* Minor tweaks to make moving away from WinForms easier in the future.
-* Disable saving results as files in Windows Store version because Microsoft.

 ## 0.32.10
 * Reliability improvements.
 * Official support for Windows 10 Build 17763 (October 2018 Update).